ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 * Manually - The label is applied manually by the end-user.
 * Automatically applied based on the location of the document - Labels can be configured to automatically apply based on the location of the document.
 For example, SharePoint.
 * Automatically applied based on detected Sensitive Information Type - Labels can be configured to automatically apply based on the type of sensitive information found.
-For example, documents containing Australia driver's license numbers.
+For example, documents containing Australian drivers license numbers.

-At the time of writing, Sensitivity labels cannot be configured to satisfy all of the requirements listed in the Protective Security Policy Framework (PSPF).
-Some of these limitations are as follows:
+At the time of writing, sensitivity labels cannot be configured to satisfy all of the requirements listed in the Protective Security Policy Framework (PSPF).
+Some of these limitations are:

-- Sensitivity labels do not set the `X-Protective-Marking` header (internet message header extension).
+* Sensitivity labels do not set the `X-Protective-Marking` header (internet message header extension).
-- Messages received from outside of the Agency that have the appropriate  `X-Protective-Marking ` header set are not interpreted by the native labelling in the Outlook client.
+* Messages received from outside of the agency that have the appropriate `X-Protective-Marking` header set are not interpreted by native labelling in the Outlook client.
-- Sensitivity labels are not available within a shared or delegated mailbox in the iOS Outlook client.
+* Sensitivity labels are not available within a shared or delegated mailbox in the iOS Outlook client.
-- The MIP labelling clients cannot append the protective marking to the subject field (subject field marking) to an email.
+* The MIP labelling clients cannot append the protective marking to the subject field (subject field marking) to an email.
-- When downgrading a Sensitivity label, the downgrade cannot be prevented, only forcing the user to justify the downgrade.
+* When downgrading a sensitivity label, the downgrade cannot be prevented, only forcing the user to justify the downgrade.
-- Sensitivity labels are not available within calendar invites.
+* Sensitivity labels are not available within calendar invites.

-The following methods can be used to assist with PSPF compliance when using MIP:
+The following MIP methods can be used to assist with PSPF compliance:

 * Prepend the protective marking to the subject field using Exchange Online transport rules and MIP header checks.
 * For calendar invites, advise users to add the classification to the body, and use transport rules to add the required subject and header values.
 * Add the `X-Protective-Marking` header associated with the MIP label at the email gateway, as transport rules cannot populate the user's email address in the `ORIGIN=user@agency.gov.au` property inside the `X-Protective-Marking` header.

-Email gateway rules are available in the [Network Configuration ABAC document](https://www.desktop.gov.au/blueprint/abac/hybrid-network-configuration.html).
+Email gateway rules are available in the [Network Configuration ABAC document](/blueprint/abac/hybrid-network-configuration.html#office-365--email-protective-markings-with-aip-technology).
 These rules are based on regular expressions and are easily adaptable to vendor specific email gateways.

 Classification Label Design Decisions for all agencies and implementation types.